graphql/graphql-spec/spec/Section 6 -- Execution.md

   * Assert: {subscriptionType} is an Object type.
   * Let {selectionSet} be the top level Selection Set in {subscription}.
   * Let {rootField} be the first top level field in {selectionSet}.
-  * Let {eventStream} be the result of running {MapSubscriptionEvents(rootField, variableValues)}.
+  * Let {eventStream} be the result of running {CreateUnderlyingEventStream(rootField, variableValues)}.
-  * Optionally: let {data} be the result of running {ExecuteRequest(schema, document, operationName, variableValues, initialValue)}, and return {data} on the subscription object.
+  * Let {publishStream} be the result of running {MapEventToPayload(eventStream)}

-MapSubscriptionEvents(rootField, variableValues):
+CreateUnderlyingEventStream(rootField, variableValues):

   * *Application-specific logic to map from root field/variables to events*

-#### Publish
+#### Publish Stream

-Once a subscription is created, we listen for events on its event stream.
-Each event carries an optional payload, which we combine with the arguments from Subscribe() to resolve the selection set.
+Each event in the underlying event stream triggers execution of the subscription selection set.

+MapEventToPayload(eventStream):

-  * For each {event} and {eventData} on {eventStream}:
+  * For each {event} on {eventStream}:
-    * Let {data} be the result of running {ExecuteSelectionSet(selectionSet, subscriptionType, eventData, variableValues)}
+    * Let {publishPayload} be the result of running {ExecuteSelectionSet(selectionSet, subscriptionType, event, variableValues)}
       *normally* (allowing parallelization).
     * Let {errors} be any *field errors* produced while executing the selection set.
-    * If {errors} is not empty, optionally, Unsubscribe() the subscription.
-    * Yield an unordered map containing {data} and, optionally, {errors} on {publishStream}.
+    * Yield an unordered map containing {publishPayload} and, optionally, {errors} on {publishStream}.
-  * Let {publishStream} be the sequence of outputs yielded above.
+  * At any time while the publish stream is active, the client or server may Unsubscribe().

+Common reasons for Unsubscribe() include:
+  * client no longer wants to receive payloads for a subscription.
+  * The underlying event stream has produced an error or has naturally ended.

 #### Unsubscribe

-The unsubscribe operation can be implemented in a number of ways.
-For example, by using a dedicated subscription manager, defining it as a method on the subscription object, or cancelling the iterator.
+Unsubscribe cancels the Publish Stream.
+This is also a good opportunity for the server to clean up the underlying event stream and any other resources used by the subscription.

 Unsubscribe()

-  * Terminate {publishStream} (For example, cancel iteration, detach mapping function)
+  * Cancel {publishStream}
-  * Terminate and clean up {eventStream}

 #### Example